simonscmap/cmapdatapipeline/docs/_build/html/_sources/data_ingestion/gallery_examples/user_submitted_dataset_walkthrough.rst.txt

 Removal of Previously Existing Dataset
 --------------------------------------

 This dataset was an early submitted dataset and has recently been revised to bring it up to line with the current CMAP data submission guidelines.
-The dataset was reviewed by CMAP data curators, which means the finalized updated dataset will be found in the /final folder **Dropbox/Apps/<dataset_short_name>/final**
+The dataset was reviewed by CMAP data curators, which means the finalized updated dataset will be found in the /final folder: **Dropbox/Apps/<dataset_short_name>/final**

 Because this dataset already exists in the database, we must first remove the old version.